-Inbox placement tests can be both useful and harmful depending on how they're used.
+Inbox placement tests can be either useful or harmful depending on how they're used.
 Here are some things to consider when using these tests.

 Inbox placement and sender score tests are a popular way to see data about what goes on behind the scenes of your email sending.

 Senders often use these tools to identify possible deliverability issues that might be affecting their deliverability in a negative way.
-However, inbox placement tests often lead senders down the wrong rabbit holes and can cause unnecessary panic.
+However, inbox placement tests often lead senders down rabbit trails and can cause unnecessary panic.

 Here are some key things to understand when looking at the data point these tests provide:

 Troubleshooting and repairing deliverability issues is often a long process with very few "quick fixes"

 Looking at inbox placement tests can be helpful, but only when you are looking at all of your actual data in conjunction with the test results.
 It's important to note that mailbox providers do not give out information on inbox/spam placement for your real subscribers.
 Inbox placement tests use test email addresses to gather this data.

 Inbox placement test data doesn't always correlate with your real deliverability

 Typically, these test addresses used for placement tests are "seed" addresses.
 Therefore, there is no real person on the other end interacting with your messages.

 Since sender reputation is weighted the most heavily when it comes to inbox placement, the engagement of the seed list addresses won't be reflective of the engagement of your real subscribers, which can skew the inbox placement test results.